japila-books/spark-sql-internals/docs/spark-sql-properties.md

 Radix sort is much faster but requires additional memory to be reserved up-front.
 The memory overhead may be significant when sorting very small rows (up to 50% more).

-Use link:spark-sql-SQLConf.adoc#enableRadixSort[SQLConf.enableRadixSort] method to access the current value.
+Use [SQLConf.enableRadixSort](SQLConf.md#enableRadixSort) method to access the current value.

 | [[spark.sql.sources.commitProtocolClass]] *spark.sql.sources.commitProtocolClass*